 Origin of the place name

-The mystery dates back more than 1,200 years to the Heian period, when
+The mystery dates back more than 1,200 years to the Heian period, to the subjugation of the Emishi people.

-Sakanoue no Tamuramaro, appointed Seii Taishogun by the Imperial Court, invaded Mutsu Province (present-day Tohoku) to strengthen his control over the Tohoku region, and many Emishi fought to protect the land.
+In 801 AD, Sakanoue no Tamuramaro, appointed as the Shogun by the imperial court, invaded Mutsu Province (present-day Tohoku region) to strengthen his control over the Tohoku region, and many Emishi fought to defend the land.

 Onishigai Village (Demon Stone and Signboard)